Hardwood Floor Installation Los Angeles ...brand new floors!

 Most of the wood floors we install, (98%) are engineered floors.
 But unlike some wood floor installation contractors in Los Angeles CA, we use very high-quality engineered flooring.
 It is superior to solid wood hardwood flooring, and more suited for the Los Angeles California market, in a number of ways.

 The engineered flooring we use has 6mm of wear layer, which is the same as most solid wood flooring.
 This means they can be sanded and refinished as many times as a solid hardwood floor.
-How many times you can do hardwood floor refinishing is a huge factor to consider when choosing your hardwood floor.
+The amount of times you can perform hardwood floor refinishing is a huge factor to consider when choosing your hardwood floor.

 On top of those benefits, engineered hardwood flooring is also very environmentally friendly.
 Because the top wear layer is the only solid wood part (such as Maple, White Oak, European Oak or Brazilian Cherry) , 4 times as much flooring can be produced from the same tree.